abdulbasithk29/HCAHPS-Patient-Survey-Analysis/README.md

 • What recommendations can you make to hospitals to help them further improve the patient experience?

 The attached Powerpoint presentation shows the steps and processes of analysis, findings and recommendations to improve the quality of hospitals care.

+HCAHPS Patient Survey_ Maven Analytics.pdf